-Decision AV28 Network spares (Transpower) Current IM decision Where the cost of a network spare is treated as the cost of an asset under GAAP (wholly or in part), it may be added to the RAB value at the date on which it is 'commissioned'.
+Decision AV28 Current IM decision Network spares (Transpower) Where the cost of a network spare is treated as the cost of an asset under GAAP (wholly or in part), it may be added to the RAB value at the date on which it is 'commissioned'.
+See section 4.3, paragraphs 4.4.68-4.4.80 of 2010 Transpower IM reasons paper: Input Methodologies (Transpower) Reasons Paper (22 December 2010)

+Decision AV29 Current IM decision Asset disposals (Transpower) Where Transpower disposes of an asset, the closing RAB value of that asset, for the disclosure year in which the disposal occurs, is nil.
 See section 4.3, paragraphs 4.4.68-4.4.80 of 2010 Transpower IM reasons paper: Input Methodologies (Transpower) Reasons Paper (22 December 2010) This decision applies to the following sectors: Transpower

-Decision AV29 Asset disposals (Transpower) Current IM decision Where Transpower disposes of an asset, the closing RAB value of that asset, for the disclosure year in which the disposal occurs, is nil.
-See section 4.3, paragraphs 4.4.68-4.4.80 of 2010 Transpower IM reasons paper: Input Methodologies (Transpower) Reasons Paper (22 December 2010) This decision applies to the following sectors: Transpower to the following sectors: